Audit Lessons from Sports: Building Winning Audit Teams Under Pressure

 Finspectors.ai

-Do a short regroup, narrow scope to the highest-risk items, and reassign owners.
-Adaptation preserves quality.
+Do a short regroup, narrow scope to highest-risk items, and reassign owners.
+Adaptation preserves quality better than silent heroics.

 How do we build trust fast on a new engagement?